zaidalyafeai/curator/README.md

 llm = curator.LLM(model_name="claude-3-5-sonnet-20240620")
 ```

-In addition to a wide range of API providers, local web servers (hosted by vLLM or Ollama) are supported by LiteLLM.
-For completely offline inference directly through vLLM, see the [local models](docs/local_models.md) documentation.
+In addition to a wide range of API providers, local web servers (hosted by [vLLM](https://docs.bespokelabs.ai/bespoke-curator/how-to-guides/using-vllm-with-curator#online-mode-server) or [Ollama](https://docs.bespokelabs.ai/bespoke-curator/how-to-guides/using-ollama-with-curator)) are supported via LiteLLM.
+For completely offline inference directly through vLLM, see the [documentation](https://docs.bespokelabs.ai/bespoke-curator/how-to-guides/using-vllm-with-curator#offline-mode-local).

-> [!TIP]
+> [!IMPORTANT]
 > Make sure to set your API keys as environment variables for the model you are calling.
 For example running `export OPENAI_API_KEY=sk-...` and `export ANTHROPIC_API_KEY=ant-...` will allow you to run the previous two examples.
 A full list of supported models and their associated environment variable names can be found [in the litellm docs](https://docs.litellm.ai/docs/providers).

+> [!TIP]
+> If you generating large datasets, you may want to use a [batch API](https://docs.bespokelabs.ai/bespoke-curator/tutorials/save-usdusdusd-with-batch-mode) to save costs.
+This is as simple as setting `batch_mode=True` in the `LLM` class.
+Currently batch APIs from [OpenAI](https://platform.openai.com/docs/guides/batch) and [Anthropic](https://docs.anthropic.com/en/docs/build-with-claude/message-batches) are supported.

 ### Using structured outputs